Sai-Tanmaiyee/Alumni-Portal/Readme.md

 10. Add Post Images
 11. Search For Other Users

-If you want to learn how to build this, follow my tutorial here:

-Alumni Portal - React and Firebase Full Tutorial.

-Check the playlist for the videos: https://lnkd.in/d6JvCm-t
+## Commands to setup and run
+npm install

-## ran the npm install firebase
+npm install firebase
-## Added the auth config  from forebase proatl
-## Enabled authentication from the portal
-## command to run locall npm run dev
+to run: npm run dev

+# firebase setup
+set up the following in your firebase account:
+Authentication
+Firestore database
+Storage